City Office Company Leadership

 City Office Workforce Comparison

-City Office is rated fourth in number of employees category among its peers.
-The total workforce of Real Estate industry is currently estimated at about 355.
-City Office holds roughly 20.0 in number of employees claiming about 6% of equities listed under Real Estate industry.
+City Office is rated below average in number of employees category among its peers.
+The total workforce of Real Estate industry is currently estimated at about 15,303.
+City Office adds roughly 20.0 in number of employees claiming only tiny portion of equities listed under Real Estate industry.

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific City Office insiders, such as employees or executives, is commonly permitted as long as it does not rely on City Office's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases, City Office insiders must file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.